dandersondea/Google-Docs-Multiline-Editing/README.md

 #### `line_switching.gs`

-1. Validates the user's selection and move line input.
+1. Validates the user's selection and line shift input.
 2. Reads the selected line(s) from the document and repeatedly swaps them with their neighbors until they have been shifted the requested # of lines.
 3. After swapping elements, resets the document's selection (or cursor) to the new location of the original line(s).